 Population density is a measurement of the number of people in an area.
 It is an average number.
-Population density is calculated by dividing the number of people by area.
-Population density is usually shown as the number of people per square kilometer.
+Population density is calculated by dividing the number of people by the area.
+Population density is usually shown as the number of people per square kilometre.
 The map below is a choropleth (shading) map and illustrates population density.
 The darker the colour the greater the population density.

 World population density map

-The map above shows that world population distribution is uneven.
+The map above shows that the world population distribution is uneven.
 Some areas have a high population density while others have a low population density.
 Areas of high population density tend to be located between 20° and 60°N. This area contains a large land area and a relatively temperate climate.

 Find out more about the factors that affect population density.